It always seems that our yard could be a location for National Geographic. There is always something interesting to see.

 We have a lot of these beautiful moths that just hang out all over our plants at night.
 I haven't figured out what kind of moth it is yet.

 And the other night, me and Emily spent over three hours watching a cicada nymph morph into a cicada.
 The nymphs will spend 13-17 years underground, then all of a sudden they all start crawling out in droves to become cicadas.
-This a
+This appears to be the year for them to come out, as we have shells from them all over every vertical surface.

 Here is what unfolded:

-ad just crawled up from the ground.
+This is the nymph who had just crawled up from the ground.
 He is still covered in dirt, and although he is ugly, we grew to see him as cute in his own special way.
 He crawled around for a long time looking for just the right place to morph.

 After a while, he started splitting open and emerging.
 It was interesting to be there and watch as he quivered and shook while slowly coming out.